L0-Regularized Quadratic Surface Support Vector Machines: Introduction

 The remainder of the paper is structured as follows.
 Section~\ref{sec: related_work} reviews relevant literature.
 Section~\ref{sec: model_and_methodology} presents our $\ell_0$-regularized QSVM models and describes the decomposition algorithm.
-Section~\ref{sec: numerical_experiments} provides empirical results, and Section~\ref{sec: conclusion} concludes with a discussion of future directions.
+Section~\ref{sec: numerical_experiments} presents the numerical experiment results as well as the application of the proposed models to credit scoring.
+Section~\ref{sec: conclusion} concludes with a discussion of future directions.